 Child Benefit is a monthly payment made to anyone bringing up a child or a young person.
 For example, you may be the guardian or carer of your grandchildren.
 You do not need to be the parent of the child or young person to qualify, but you must be responsible for them.

 It is not affected by income or savings, so most people who are bringing up a child or young person will qualify for it.
-However, it is possible that you will be liable to pay extra tax if you or your partner’s income is over £50,000.
+However, it is possible that you will be liable to pay extra tax if you or your partner’s income is over £50,000 a year.

 Am I eligible for Child Benefit?